Mbell42/05_work-day-scheduler/README.md

 Progress:
 ------------
-2020.01.30.1155 - Initial commit.
+2020.01.31.0330 - Initial commit.
 Setup folder structure, and initialized the readme.
 Created asset-list.txt in assets folder and moved 05-third-party-apis-homework-demo.gif into a newly created reference folder.
 Added script section to bottom of index.html, and created document(ready) function.
 In this function I linked up the element with the id of 'currentDay' to moment.js.
 I also added some comments to the code to explain each section.

+2020.01.31.0335 - Corrected timestamp of previous commit.
+Updated code using moment.js library to conform to correct date format for project.